Yellow Submarine (film)

-Yellow Submarine (also known as The Beatles: Yellow Submarine) is a 1968 animated jukebox musical fantasy comedy adventure film inspired by the music of the Beatles, directed by animation producer George Dunning, and produced by United Artists and King Features Syndicate.
+Yellow Submarine is a 1968 animated musical film inspired by the music of The Beatles, directed by George Dunning.
 Initial press reports stated that the Beatles themselves would provide their own character voices.
-However, aside from composing and performing the songs, the real Beatles participated only in the closing scene of the film, while their animated counterparts were voiced by other actors.
+However, apart from composing and performing the songs, the real Beatles' only participation was in the closing scene of the film; the voices of their animated counterparts were provided by voice actors.

-The film received widespread acclaim from critics and audiences alike, in contrast to the Beatles' previous film venture Magical Mystery Tour.
-Pixar co-founder and former chief creative officer John Lasseter has credited the film with generating wider interest in animation as a serious art form, it having been generally considered a children's medium at the time.
-Time commented that it "turned into a smash hit, delighting adolescents and aesthetes alike".
-Half a century after its release, it is still regarded as a landmark of animation.
+The film received widespread acclaim from critics and audiences alike.
+Filmmaker and former Pixar and Disney chief creative officer John Lasseter has credited the film with generating wider interest in animation as a serious art form, as it had been generally considered a children's medium at the time.
+Time commented that it delighted "adolescents and aesthetes alike".
+Half a century after its release, it is still regarded as a landmark of animation and among the greatest animated films of all time.